 - Roy Scranton is learning to stop worrying and love the academy in Princeton, New Jersey.
-His stories, poems, and essays have been published in Boston Review, the New York Times, LIT, The Massachusetts Review, Theory & Event, and elsewhere.
+His stories, essays, and reviews have been published in Boston Review, the New York Times, The Appendix, LIT, Theory & Event, and elsewhere.
 He is one of the editors of Fire and Forget, published by Da Capo press in February 2013.

 14 August 2008